MrFFC0CB/absurdly-simple-slider/README.md

 # Absurdly Simple Slider

-A really simple Javascript slider.
+A really simple JavaScript slider.

 ---

 ## Why?

 It started as a super basic image slider I built for a work project that needed something lightweight and simple.
 Over time, similar needs kept popping up in other projects—sometimes with extra requirements.
 So I kept tweaking the original code, adding features as needed, and eventually, it evolved into its own thing: a general-purpose, absurdly simple slider.

+---

+## Use this when

+- You need a simple image slider
+- Don’t want dependencies
+- Don’t want configuration hell
+- You’re fine with fade-only transitions

 ---